-This benefit can extend up to $21,000 per year for a veteran, $25,000 per year for a couple and $13,000 per year for a surviving spouse, and depending on the level of care needed.
-Our promise to veterans and their spouses includes the support of Hook Law Center supporting the filing of this benefit and also includes free consultations and preferred pricing for power of attorney, wills and estate preparation through their office.
+This benefit can extend up to $21,000 per year for a veteran, $25,000 per year for a couple and $13,000 per year for a surviving spouse, depending on the level of care needed.
+Our promise to veterans and their spouses includes the support of Hook Law Center in the filing of this benefit and includes free consultations and preferred pricing for power of attorney, wills, and estate preparation through their office.

 The sacrifices our armed services have made for this country are many, and we felt it our duty to create a commitment to their care in the same light as their commitment to our freedom.
-Our promise to veterans and their spouses offers them a rate lock for life at any of our 24 Commonwealth Senior Living communities.
-This means you get peace of mind knowing that the rate on a veteran’s suite will never increase for as long as you live with us, an offer that only Commonwealth Senior Living can promise.
+Our promise to veterans and their spouses offers them a rate lock for two years at any of our Commonwealth Senior Living communities.
+This means you get peace of mind knowing that the rate on a veteran’s suite will never increase during that time, an offer that only Commonwealth Senior Living can promise.

 Lastly, our recognition to veterans is something we exercise daily and incorporate throughout the community.
 We honor our veterans with a Wall of Valor, recognize them with a star displayed by their front door, celebrate them with pinning ceremonies, and when they leave us, we show our reverence with military honors and a presentation of the flag to the family.
-In the coming month, all of our seven communities will proudly display the flags of our armed services out front with our American flag, as a reminder to our deep appreciation for the freedoms provided to our country through the bravery and service of our armed services.
+All of our communities proudly display the flags of our armed services out front with our American flag, as a reminder to our deep appreciation for the freedoms provided to our country through the bravery and service of our armed services.
 It is important to us that we’re honoring their service with the respect they deserve.